fiberbit/yoda-zabbix/README.md

 Detailed information can be found in /roles/yoda-zabbixagent/templates

-## Pre-shared-key handling
+## Pre-shared-key and psk-identity handling

 The pre-shared-key for the zabbix_agentd (zabbix_agentd.psk) is generated during installation using Ansible during deployment of the zabbix-agent.
-The same key has to be configured in the zabbix-server manually.
+The same key (PSK) has to be configured in the zabbix-server manually.
+The PSK-Identity also has to be changed.
+The PSK-identity is also generated during installation (convention PSK-fqdn).

 For information on using pre shared keys refer to: